We need your help with our campaign for Research Software Engineers (i.e. software experts who work in academia).

 It takes around 15 minutes and all demographic questions are non-mandatory.

-It would be very helpful if you could forward this email to any software experts you know who work in academia, or anyone who employs software experts in academia.
+It would be very helpful if you could spread the word to any software experts you know who work in academia, or anyone who employs software experts in academia.

 : See RSE State of the Nation Report 2017, page 21.